DiegoLopesLima/validate/README.md

-# jQuery AnyForm
+# jQuery Validate
-To use jQuery AnyForm you just need include in your code a version of the <a href="http://jquery.com/" target="_blank">jQuery library</a> equal or more than `1.7` and a file with the plugin that can be downloaded in links down:
+To use jQuery AnyForm you just need include in your code a version of the <a href="http://jquery.com/" target="_blank">jQuery library</a> equal or more than `1.7` and a file with the plugin.
+Click here to download the plugin.

-* <a href="https://www.dropbox.com/s/1snmc1w1xr2jc2u/jQuery%20AnyForm%201.0.1.zip" target="_blank">Download jQuery AnyForm 1.0.1.zip</a>
-* <a href="https://www.dropbox.com/s/55uestr790j46kz/jQuery%20AnyForm%201.0.1.tar" target="_blank">Download jQuery AnyForm 1.0.1.tar</a>
-* <a href="https://www.dropbox.com/s/55uestr790j46kz/jQuery%20AnyForm%201.0.1.rar" target="_blank">Download jQuery AnyForm 1.0.1.rar</a>

-See also: <a href="https://github.com/DiegoLopesLima/jQuery-AnyForm/wiki/Downloads">Downloads</a>, <a href="https://github.com/DiegoLopesLima/jQuery-AnyForm/wiki">Wiki</a>, <a href="https://github.com/DiegoLopesLima/jQuery-AnyForm/wiki/Changelog">Changelog</a>.

 After this, you just need select your form and calling the `jQuery.fn.validate` method.